News

 Conclusion

-In conclusion, the OET is not just an English language test; it is a gateway for healthcare professionals to access global opportunities.
+In conclusion, the OET is not just an English language test but a gateway for healthcare professionals to access global opportunities.
 By mastering the OET, professionals ensure that language barriers do not impede their ability to provide excellent care and contribute to the international healthcare community.

 Q1.
 What is the OET exam?